pzentenoe/vault-101/labs/lab-01.md

 ## Overview

-In this lab, you will prepare your Vault development environment and create your first secret using the Vault CLI (command line interface).
+In this lab, you will prepare your Vault development environment and create your first secret using the Vault CLI (command line interface) and the HTTP API.

 ## Duration